Current Repo & Reverse Repo Rate 2025: Meaning, Impact & History

 What is the repo rate?

-The repo rate is the interest rate at which the central bank lends money to commercial banks.
+The repo rate is the interest rate at which the Reserve Bank of India lends money to commercial banks in India against government securities.

 How does the reverse repo rate differ from the repo rate?